bnema/gqlgen-prisma/README.md

-# GraphQL backend API boilerplate built with Go and Prisma ORM.
+# GQLGEN - Prisma ORM Boilerplate

 ## Description

-This is a boilerplate for a GraphQL backend API built with Go and Prisma ORM.
+This is a boilerplate for a GraphQL backend API built with Go and Prisma ORM for learning purposes.

+Feel free to use it as a starting point for your own projects.